-The Spanish Synagogue will be temporarily closed from 1 June 2019 for planned revitalization
+The Spanish Synagogue is temporarily closed from 1 June 2019 for planned revitalization

-Visitors to the Jewish Museum in Prague still have until the end of May 2019 to view the Spanish Synagogue and its exhibition
+Visitors to the Jewish Museum in Prague had until the end of May 2019 to view the Spanish Synagogue and its exhibition on

-on the history of Jews in Bohemia and Moravia in the 19th–20th centuries.
-The synagogue will then undergo partial repair
+the history of Jews in Bohemia and Moravia in the 19th–20th centuries.
+The synagogue will now undergo partial repair and

-and restoration work.
-It will reopen to the public in the last quarter of 2020 with a new permanent exhibition, including
+restoration work.
+It will reopen to the public in the last quarter of 2020 with a new permanent exhibition, including interactive

 The Spanish Synagogue is the most recent synagogue in the Prague Jewish Town.
 It was built in 1868 for the local Reform congregation on the site of the 12th-century Altschul (Old Shul), which was the oldest synagogue in the Prague ghetto.
 It is called “Spanish” for its impressive Moorish interior design, influenced by the famous Alhambra.
 The building was designed by Josef Niklas and Jan Bělský, the remarkable interior (from 1882–83) by Antonín Baum and Bedřich Münzberger.
 František Škroup, the composer of the Czech national anthem, served as organist in the previous synagogue on this site in 1836-45.